VysotskiVadim/vscode-mono-debug/README.md

 ![Xamaring Debug](images/xamarin-debug.png)

+# Help wanted

+Xamarin debug is young extension, so it's a lot of things to do, and it's also important to undertand what should be done to improve extention.

+__We need your feedback__.
+If you found a bug, something doens't work, or setup process isn't clear enought for your, or if you just have thoughts how to improve: do not hesitate to create an issue.

 # Limitaion

 Xamarin Debug supports only debuggin of Xamarin.Android projectes on MacOs or Ubuntu(probaly it should work on other linux distros, but nobody tested it).